benzmuircroft/BIT/README.md

 PS: don't forget to GZIP and cache

-BIT.js Is a creation of http://computerstudio.eu used by default in REWIRE.io API
+BIT.js Is a creation of @benzmuircroft used by default in REWIRE.io API